sylvielsstfr/mySIT-COM2025/notebooks/2025-05-10-SL-ECDFS/README.md

 - Light curves using only DIA sources ==> Not enough DIA source in the SL position

 ## SL07_ManyLightCurvesOneTargetLSSTComCamDRPSourcesPSFprof.ipynb
-- Forced Photometry Object from DRP analysis with PSF fluxes
+- Light curves from forcedSourceTable (Forced Photometry Object from DRP analysis) with PSF fluxes.
+- Lighght curves are also colored by airmass and azimuth extraction from visit and sky background level.

 ## SL08_ManyLightCurvesOneTargetLSSTComCamDRPSourcesSersicprof.ipynb
-- Forced Photometry Object from DRP analysis with other fluxes
+- Light curves from forcedSourceTable (Forced Photometry Object from DRP analysis) with other fluxes than PSF fluxes : However those flux are not available

 ## SL09_LuptonColoredCutouts.ipynb
 - Colored images wit make_lupton